venkyscafe/Docker/volumes_and_bind-mounts/README.md

 Practical Part

-	Step 1: Using the below Docker command we can list out the volumes
+	Step 1: Using the Docker command below, we can list out the volumes

 		CMD -> docker volume ls

-	Step 2: Using the below Docker command to create a volume
+	Step 2: Use the Docker command below to create a volume

 		CMD -> docker volume create <VOLUME_NAME>
 		EX  -> docker volume create venky_volume

-	Step 3: Using the below Docker command we can get the specific <VOLUME_NAME> details
+	Step 3: Using the Docker command below, we can get the specific <VOLUME_NAME> details

 		CMD -> docker volume inspect <VOLUME_NAME>
 		EX  -> docker volume inspect venky_volume